Skip to main content

 4. Legal vows: French language official script

-5. Certificate issuance: Official acte de mariageahkt duh mah-ree-AHZH provided
+5. Certificate issuance: Official acte de mariage provided

-The polygyny option allows men to marry up to four wives under Malian law, though fewer than 27% of marriages utilize this option in urban areas compared to 35% in rural regions.
+The polygyny option allows men to marry up to four wives under Malian law, though this option is utilized less frequently in urban areas compared to rural regions.

 Traditional Ethnic Marriage Ceremonies